mpv-player/mpv/DOCS/man/input.rst

     Returns ``yes`` if the cache is idle, which means the cache is filled as much as possible, and is currently not reading more data.

+``demuxer-cache-duration``
+    Approximate duration of video buffered in the demuxer, in seconds.
+The guess is very unreliable, and often the property will not be available at all, even if data is buffered.

+``demuxer-cache-idle``
+    Returns ``yes`` if the demuxer is idle, which means the demuxer cache is filled to the requested amount, and is currently not reading more data.

 ``paused-for-cache``
     Returns ``yes`` when playback is paused because of waiting for the cache.